EutechCybernetic/lucy-pro-documentation/permission.md

 Each user role within the application is defined as a collection of app roles.
 These app roles describe fine-grained permissions to do various things.
-For example, one app role in the Asset application may be code/allowed to view warranty details.
+For example, one app role in the Asset application may be `allowed to view warranty details`.
 This app role must be enabled for a user to be able to access the Asset Warranty Details screen in iviva.

-An example of an app role in the Work Order application may be code/allowed to assign work order.
+An example of an app role in the Work Order application may be `allowed to assign work order`.
 Users who have this app role can assign work orders to technicians.

 As you can see, app roles tend to be specific to that application's domain.